Web scraping helps turn the massive amount of largely unstructured text on the web into structured data.

 The solution for this is to use headless browsers (browsers that aren’t really visual on a desktop but are fully functional otherwise).
 Selenium, PhantomJS, and the latest entrant – Google’s own headless chrome are some options to explore further.

-Keep in mind that headless browsers use a lot of resources (RAM, CPU, Bandwidth etc) in comparison to script based approaches.
+Keep in mind that headless browsers like Selenium and Puppeteer use a lot of resources (RAM, CPU, Bandwidth etc) in comparison to script-based approaches.
+You can check out these web scraping tutorials on using headless browsers:

 All these ideas above provide a starting point for you to build your own solutions or refine your existing solution.
 If you have any ideas or suggestions, please join the discussion in the comments section.